 This page outlines a number of worthwhile policy ideas that have been proposed for reforming individual and corporate income taxes, in addition to proposals for new types of tax regimes.
 For more background about how the U.S. tax system currently works, see our page on Revenues.

-One prominent reform strategy is to eliminate most or all of the $1.5 trillion in annual individual income and payroll tax expenditures.
+One prominent reform strategy is to eliminate most or all of the individual income and payroll tax expenditures.
 In the current system, two taxpayers with the same level of income could face very different tax bills because one taxpayer takes advantage of more tax breaks — or tax expenditures — than the other.
 While the Tax Cuts and Jobs Act eliminated certain tax expenditures, many of the largest remain.
 Some of the most expensive tax expenditures are also the most popular and were designed to meet certain policy goals, including those that cover retirement plans, employer-provided health benefits, retirement plans, and mortgage interest.
-For that reason, tax reform should be phased-in gradually to give people time to adjust to the changes.
+For that reason, major changes to our tax code should be phased-in gradually to give people time to adjust.

-Eliminating individual tax expenditures could allow for a number of other changes to the tax system, including lower tax rates, while also producing additional revenues to help reduce our long-term debt.
+Eliminating the remaining individual tax expenditures could allow for a number of other changes to the tax system, while producing additional revenues to improve our long-term fiscal outlook.
 It could also improve the efficiency of our economy and improve taxpayers’ confidence in the fairness of the overall system.